Service Matters

 - Delay in Resolution of Disputes

-- Prolonged pendency of cases in administrative tribunals or courts, causing distress to employees.
+- Prolonged pendency of cases in administrative tribunals or courts causes distress to employees.

-- Non-compliance with tribunal or court orders by administrative authorities, necessitating further litigation.
+- Non-compliance with tribunal or court orders by administrative authorities necessitates further litigation.

 - Central Civil Services (CCS) Rules

-- Pension Rules Amendment, 2021: Prevented retired officials from publishing or broadcasting sensitive information they were privy to during their service without prior approval, under penalty of pension withholding.
+- Pension Rules, 2021: Prevent retired officials from publishing or broadcasting sensitive information they were privy to during their service without prior approval, under penalty of pension withholding or withdrawal.
+The 2024 amendment allows a female pensioner/government employee to nominate her child for a family pension.

-- New Pension Scheme (NPS), 2004: Replaced the defined-benefit pension system for new entrants to government service with a contributory pension system.
+- New Pension Scheme (NPS), 2004: Replaced the defined-benefit pension system for new entrants to central government service, excluding the armed forces, with a contributory pension system.

 Penalties in the Case of Violation

-- Disciplinary Violations: Government employees are bound by service rules like the Central Civil Services (CCS) Rules, or state-specific service rules.
-Penalties are categorized as minor or major under these rules:
+- Disciplinary Actions: Government employees are subject to service rules for disciplinary violations, such as the CCS (Classification, Control & Appeal) Rules, 1965, or state-specific service regulations.
+Penalties are categorized as minor or major under these rules.

 - Censure: A formal reprimand recorded in the employee's service record.